arianahabas/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+  🔵 A token is used to make security decisions and to store tamper-proof information about some system entity.
+While a token is generally used to represent only security information, it is capable of holding additional free-form data that can be attached while the token is being created.

 2. What steps can you take in your web apps to keep your data secure?
+  🔵 Create endpoints that require authorization that are protected with private routes

 3. Describe how web servers work.
+  🔵A web server processes incoming network requests over HTTP and several other related protocols.
+The primary function of a web server is to store, process and deliver web pages to clients.
+The communication between client and server takes place using the Hypertext Transfer Protocol (HTTP).

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  🔵  Create = PUT with a new URI, POST to a base URI returning a newly created URI
+      Read   = GET
+      Update = PUT with an existing URI
+      Delete = DELETE

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.